Christopher Johnson, M.D.

 Speaking of HealthAre you at risk for an inguinal hernia?October 07, 2019

 An inguinal hernia occurs when tissue, such as part of the intestine, protrudes through a weak spot in the lower abdominal muscles.
 The resulting bulge can be painful.
-And if the inguinal hernia doesn't improve on its own, it can lead to life-threatening complications.
+Over time, this bulge can increase in size, leading to potentially serious complications.

-An inguinal hernia isn't necessarily dangerous, but it doesn't improve on its own and can lead to life-threatening complications.
-Your health care provider is likely to recommend surgery to fix an inguinal hernia that's painful or enlarging.
+An inguinal hernia isn't necessarily dangerous, but it most likely will not improve on its own.
+And it can lead to serious complications requiring emergent surgery.
+Your health care professional is likely to recommend surgery to fix an inguinal hernia that's painful or enlarging.
+If your hernia does not cause any symptoms, it is safe to observe and not surgically repair it.
 Inguinal hernia repair is a common surgical procedure.

 Open hernia repair

 In open hernia repair, the surgeon makes an incision in your groin and pushes the protruding tissue back into your abdomen.
 The surgeon then sews the weakened area, often reinforcing it with a synthetic mesh.
 Then the opening is closed with stitches, staples or surgical glue.

 This procedure is performed under local anesthesia and sedation, or general anesthesia.
 This is a good option for patients who have a high risk of complications due to general anesthesia.